rperezll/ng-fast-toast/README.md

 - 💡 **Easy to use**: Simple API to trigger notifications with various types and styles.
 - 🎨 **Customizable**: Fully configurable notification styles.
 - 📱 **Agnostic**: A library with encapsulated styles, designed to work seamlessly across a wide range of Angular project configurations.
-- 🥰 **Minimal**: Only requires dependencies from Angular Core, ensuring a lightweight and hassle-free integration.
+- 🥰 **Minimal**: Only requires dependencies from Angular, ensuring a lightweight and hassle-free integration.

 ## 🕹️ Installation and Usage